This program is fully subscribed. Please contact us to register your interest for the next available program.

-Join us to consider the impact of gender on national security thinking, policy, decision-making, implementation and practice.
+Join us to consider the impact and value of gender and diversity on national security thinking, policy, decision-making, implementation and practice.
 Explore the value of women’s participation and leadership, and the risks associated with their exclusion or absence.
 Link theory and concepts, with experience and contemporary practice, drawing on frank insights from senior leaders and experts.
 Benefit from the insights of key speakers with experience and high-level involvement in Australia’s agenda on women and national security.

 $2,250 (GST ex) for government, $2,700 (GST ex) open rate.
 Course is fully catered.